 The design process needed to work with several limiting factors.
 The location of the extension means the design needs to allow as much daylight and sunlight into the plan ensuring the interior feels light and airy.
 The extension design is also on the boundary of the neighbour’s property, so the scale of the addition should not be overbearing.
 In addition, the extension needs to work with the unique garden design to ensure a comfortable arrangement.

 We have completed three options for the client to review and discuss with alternative plan arrangements and overall scheme designs.
 We have been reviewing the issue of planning for the project and whether this could work under permitted development rights.
-We are now in the process of working with the client to develop the project to commence on site in the summer under the permitted development guidelines.
+We are now in the process of working with the client to develop the project to commence on site in the September 2017 under the permitted development guidelines.